Homo naledi: Classification

 In 2017, the Dinaledi remains were dated to 335,000–236,000 years ago in the Middle Pleistocene, using electron spin resonance (ESR) and uranium–thorium (U-Th) dating on three teeth, and U-Th and paleomagnetic dating of the sediments they were deposited in.
-The fossils were previously thought to have dated to 1~2 million years ago because no similarly small-brained hominins had previously been known from such a recent date in Africa (the smaller-brained Homo floresiensis of Indonesia lived on an isolated island, and apparently went extinct shortly after the arrival of modern humans.)
-The ability of such a small-brained hominin to have survived for so long in the midst of bigger-brained Homo greatly revises previous conceptions of human evolution and the notion that a larger brain would necessarily lead to an evolutionary advantage.
+Previously, the fossils were thought to have dated to 1–2 million years ago, because no similarly small-brained hominins had been known from such a recent date in Africa.
+The smaller-brained Homo floresiensis of Indonesia lived on an isolated island and, apparently, became extinct shortly after the arrival of modern humans.

+The ability of such a small-brained hominin to have survived for so long in the midst of bigger-brained Homo has greatly revised previous conceptions of human evolution and the notion that a larger brain would necessarily lead to an evolutionary advantage.
 Their mosaic anatomy also greatly expands the range of variation for the genus.

 H. naledi is hypothesised to have branched off very early from contemporaneous Homo.
-It is unclear whether they branched off at around the time of H. habilis, H. rudolfensis, and A. sediba; are a sister taxon to H. erectus and the contemporaneous large-brained Homo; or are a sister taxon to the descendants of H. heidelbergensis (modern humans and Neanderthals).
-This would mean that they branched off from contemporary Homo at latest before 900,000 years ago, and possibly as early as the Pliocene.
-It is also possible their ancestors speciated after an interbreeding event between Homo and late australopithecines.
-Looking at the skull, H. naledi has the closest affinities to H. erectus.
+It is unclear whether they branched off at approximately the time of H. habilis, H. rudolfensis, and A. sediba, are a sister taxon to H. erectus and the contemporaneous large-brained Homo, or are a sister taxon to the descendants of H. heidelbergensis (modern humans and Neanderthals).
+This places the branching from contemporary Homo in a range of time from as early as the Pliocene to 900,000 years ago at the latest.
+It is also possible that their ancestors speciated after an interbreeding event between Homo and late australopithecines.
+Comparison of skull features reveals that H. naledi has the closest affinities to H. erectus.

-It is unclear if these H. naledi were an isolated population in the Cradle of Humankind, or if they ranged across Africa.
-If the latter, then several gracile hominin fossils across Africa which have traditionally been classified as late H. erectus could potentially represent H. naledi specimens.
+It is unclear whether these H. naledi were an isolated population in the Cradle of Humankind, or were ranged across Africa.
+If the latter, then several gracile hominin fossils from African sites that traditionally have been classified as late H. erectus might instead represent H. naledi specimens.

+Although earlier study placed H. naledi as a late offshoot from H. erectus in the phylogenetic tree, the recent study places H. naledi as an early offshoot from H. erectus in the phylogenetic tree.